cameronwp/hurtlingthrough.space/src/pages/posts/2017119-refactoring-the-gatsby-starter-blog/index.md

 I'm not a fan of all the inline styles in my markup (more on that later), so I moved some of the configs out of the JSX.
 I also separated defining the header sizes, which change, from the inner link, which doesn't change.
 I wanted my code to visually reflect the idea that the header can either be `'large'` or `'small'`, but it defaults to `'small'`.
 I separated the definition of `large` and `small` headers from the `return` logic at the end of `render()`.

-(I also want to point out how I anal-retentively repeat a "`large` then `small`" pattern when I define the styles, the components and then the `return` values.)
+(I also want to point out how I anal-retentively repeat a "`large` then `small`" pattern when I define the styles, the components, and then the `return` values.)

 I prefer a single source of truth for repeated strings, so rather than defining a literal site title here (eg. `"Gatsby Starter Blog"`), I'm pulling it from the config file.
 Change the title once, change it everywhere!